go-addrs/addrs/README.md

-Beyond that, since this package creates an all new IP address type, it tries to learn from other examples such as [inet.af/netaddr] to make a type that is opaque, immutable, comparable, small, allocation free, usable as a table key, and is as interoperable as possible.
+Beyond that, since this package creates an all new IP address type, it tries to learn from other examples such as [inet.af/netaddr] to make a type that is opaque, immutable, comparable, small, allocation free, usable as a map key, and is as interoperable as possible.

 // TODO address ipv6 scopes